 Solid-state small laptop

 So, if you just want to recharge your phone or GoPro, one of those little finger-sized portable chargers is going to be enough to get you there.
 A few hours of sun on a large panel or full day on a small portable one will probably be enough for a full charge.
-If you have a GoPro or e-reader, you will need more capacity, probably at least 2,000 mAh but preferably more.
-If you want to charge a tablet, that will not be enough, so you need to use a larger battery pack, probably one rated 4,000 mAh or above.
+If you have an e-reader or Fire tablet, you will need more capacity, probably at least 4,000 mAh but preferably more.
+If you want to charge a tablet, that will not be enough, so you need to use a larger battery pack, probably one rated 5,000 mAh or above.
 As you keep going up the scale, you need more and more capacity to a) charge a larger item or b) charge more than one thing.

 Ideally, get the largest battery pack you can carry, or bring more than one.
 I have one rated 10,000 mAh that I can usually get three phone charges or a phone and a Kindle Fire charge out of before it drains.
 I bought it for around $20 in early 2017.
 Now for $20 you can get one with a 20,000 capacity.